 A high-level safety appraisal for this proposed option indicates that if the baseline system was retained, the existing level of safety performance undertaken within the current operation would be at least maintained.
-However, if there was no change to the current operation the potential increase in traffic as forecast could begin to constrain capacity, which in turn, could increase controller workload and traffic complexity within the LTMA leading to potential safety issues in the future.
+However, if there was no change to the current operation the potential increase in traffic as forecast would increase controller workload and traffic complexity within the LTMA leading to potential safety issues in the future.
 In order to mitigate any reduction in safety margins it is likely that increased flow management measures would be required, resulting in additional delay.